mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_MUSR.rst

 - Tick the ``Simultaneous over`` option
 - In the fitting function, set ``Sigma`` and ``Phi`` to global
 - Press fit
-- Inspect the flat background by using the arrorws next to ``Select Data``, all but one should be non-zero
+- Inspect the flat background by using the arrorws next to ``Display Parameters For``, all but one should be non-zero
 - Remove the flat background
 - Change the ``Fitting type`` from "Normal" to "TF Asymmetry"
 - Press Fit